esarabadani/Azure-Kickstarter/README.md

 - Challenge 4 - Enable disaster recovery for your servers and storage
 - Challenge 5 - Expand your web servers' presence to more regions and increase their availability

 Click on each challenge above and get started.
-There is a hints page available
+As mentioned above, there is a hints page available per challenge.
+Read it only if you feel stuck, it will hopefully give you some clues.